-Sim Segal, FSA, CERA, is president and founder of SimErgy Consulting, a firm specializing exclusively in enterprise risk management (ERM).
+Sim Segal, FSA, CERA, Academic Director of the Master of Science in Enterprise Risk Management program at Columbia University, is president and founder of SimErgy Consulting, a consulting firm specializing exclusively in ERM.
 Headquartered in Manhattan, SimErgy provides ERM consulting services to companies in all sectors, primarily in the U.S. and Canada.
 SimErgy also provides executive education on ERM, including seminars, workshops, and webinars, globally.

 Segal is author of Corporate Value of Enterprise Risk Management (Wiley, March 2011), which is required reading on the syllabi of the Society of Actuaries (SOA) and leading universities in the U.S., Canada, the U.K., Australia, China, Italy, Croatia, and Egypt.
-He is also director of ERM programs at Columbia University.
+He is also Academic Director of ERM programs at Columbia University, leading development of an ERM master’s curriculum.
 Segal is host of Risk Radio™, a weekly radio show featuring discussions and interviews on ERM topics.
 He has also designed and coauthored several ERM research studies.

 Segal is active on industry committees.
 He served as inaugural chair of the SOA Risk Committee, leading the design and implementation of its ERM program (2009-2011).
 He also served as chief editor of Risk Management, a quarterly international ERM publication (2008–2009).
-Segal currently serves as vice chair of the Canadian Institute of Actuaries (CIA) ERM Applications Committee and as member of the Joint Risk Management Section’s ERM Symposium Program Committee, jointly run by the SOA, CIA, and Casualty Actuarial Society (CAS).
+Segal currently serves as vice chair of the Canadian Institute of Actuaries (CIA) ERM Applications Committee and as member of the Joint Risk Management Section’s ERM Symposium Program Committee, jointly run by the Casualty Actuarial Society, the CIA, and the SOA.

 Prior to SimErgy, Segal led ERM consulting practices at Deloitte Consulting, Aon, and Towers Watson.
 Prior to his consulting experience, Segal was an officer at MetLife, where he was a key player in the first successful adoption of economic capital by a U.S. insurer, assisting in its integration into key company processes, such as strategic planning, capital management, and pricing.
 Segal also led one of the internal teams to convert MetLife into a stock company.